l-pizarro/love2d/Readme.md

 # My Love2d journal

-This is just a repository to save my learning steps into the world of game development using Love2d.
-I hope there is something usefull here for those starting as me!
+This is where I keep track of what I've learned about game dev in Love2d.